VincentDondain/xamarin-macios-wiki/iOS-Beta1/ModelIO-iOS-Beta1.md

          the texture in the Mesh.
   @result Success or failure of the baking process.
   */
-@@ -429,17 +602,17 @@
-  @abstract Creates an Ambient Occlusion texture, returns true upon success, false
-            upon failure
-  @param quality Float between 0 and 1 that defines quality of the bake process.
--        0 is of lower quality but bakes faster and uses less memory, where 1 is
-+        0 is of lower quality but bakes faster and uses less memory, where 1 is of higher quality.
-- @param attenuationFactor Float between 0 to 1 that defines how to attenuate the
--        AO value.
-0 doesn't change it, and at 1, all AO values are white except
-+ @param attenuationFactor Float between 0 to 1 that defines how to attenuate the
-+        AO value.
-0 doesn't change it, and at 1, all AO values are white except if they are originally completely black.
-Quadratic attenuation in between.
-- @param objectsToConsider NSArray of MDLMeshes containing the objects to raytrace
-+ @param objectsToConsider NSArray of MDLMeshes containing the objects to raytrace against
-- @param vertexAttributeName NSString of the MDLVertexAttribute where the vertex
--        texture UVs will be stored.
-Creates it if it doesn't exist, otherwise
-+ @param vertexAttributeName NSString of the MDLVertexAttribute where the vertex
-+        texture UVs will be stored.
-Creates it if it doesn't exist, otherwise overwrites current values.
-- @param materialPropertyName NSString of the MDLMaterialProperty that will store
-+ @param materialPropertyName NSString of the MDLMaterialProperty that will store the texture in the Mesh.
-  @result Success or failure of the baking process.
-   */
 diff -ruN /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLObject.h /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLObject.h
 --- /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLObject.h	2015-10-03 01:47:32.000000000 +0200
 +++ /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/ModelIO.framework/Headers/MDLObject.h	2016-05-16 08:40:26.000000000 +0200